travelist/aoj-cli/README.md

 # AOJ CLI
-A command-line tool for Aizu Online Judge (AOJ)
+A command-line tool for [Aizu Online Judge (AOJ)](https://onlinejudge.u-aizu.ac.jp/)

-This is a primitive CLI tool for just doing 3 things:
+This is a minimal CLI tool for just doing 3 things:

-- Construct a project directory consisting of a boilerplate source code and sample test cases
+- Create a project directory with a boilerplate code and test cases
-- Test your solution with the sample cases
+- Test your solution with the test cases
-- Submit the source code to AOJ System
+- Submit the solution to AOJ

 ## Installation